 The first time my camera gave me exclusive access to part of someone’s life is something that I remember vividly, truly recognizing the uniqueness of this field and falling in love with the ever-changing opportunities to learn and tell stories.

 Through my degree in psychology, and time living abroad in Germany, I have gained a better understanding of myself and diversity.
-I’ve always been drawn to how photography allows me to express emotions, feelings, and to process my own thoughts while sharing stories I feel need to be more prominent.
+I’ve always been drawn to how photography allows me to express emotions, feelings, and to process my own thoughts while sharing stories.
 Continuing my education with photography has allowed me to combine psychology and art to break down and challenge stereotypes that limit the progress of our society.

 In addition to my photographic and journalistic education at RIT, I have volunteered at the Kalish Picture Editing Workshop which has enhanced my understanding of the importance of collaboration in a modern newsroom and across storytelling platforms and the continued need for strong ethics in visual communication.
 I was a student at the 2018 Eddie Adams Workshop, where not only was I inspired and re-affirmed of the power of journalism and visual communication, but also created a life-long family of amazing editors and photographers in the business.